zuther77/Brocode/README.md

 - The SQS Event triggers the second Lambda function which calls a Python script on the Amazon EC2 instance via the AWS SSM Agent.

-- The script reads the language and accordingly runs the relevant Docker container.
+- The script reads the language and accordingly uses bash scripts written specifically to run the relevant Docker container.
 The output is saved to the output directory of S3.

 - A put event in the output directory of S3 triggers the third Lambda function which updates the DynamoDB with the relevant id and the status as “Completed”